 *Listen/Read Beakuency interview with Ben about their Kestrel Nest Box Project here.

 HB: We changed the way that we managed the fields around 2016.
-Ooms is about 180 acres, and it's mostly open fields with a large pond, Sutherland Pond, in the middle of it.
-And we, based on research that had come out, that had been coming out around that time and a little bit earlier, there was the best management practices for grassland birds was to either do rotational mowing so that you're not cutting down the entire property at the same time.
+Ooms is about 180 acres, and it’s mostly open fields with a large pond, Sutherland Pond, in the middle of it.
+And we, based on research that had come out around that time and a little bit earlier, found that one of the best management practices for grassland birds was to do rotational mowing, so that you’re not cutting down the entire property at the same time.
 We took the property and broke it into thirds, and we mow each section every three years.
-And so what that does is it keeps the woody vegetation, it keeps the shrubs from coming in.
+What that does is to keep the woody vegetation, it keeps the shrubs from coming in.
 It allows the grasses to continue to grow.
+So, what we’ve done here is we contract out that work.
+There is some research in Massachusetts and Vermont, and some programming there, that will pay the farmers to delay their mowing.
+Because the challenge is that a lot of these big open fields, farmers need for hay.
+They need it to feed their cattle or their livestock.
+The recommendation is to not mow until after, some of the research says, July 15th.
+A lot of it says after August 15th.
+It allows the birds to lay their nest, to lay their eggs, and the young to fledge so they’re old enough to go and survive on their own.

 HB: Totally.
 And we're constantly learning.
 And that's the thing here is, like I said, we think what we're doing is, it's based on science, but that's only part of it because we want to make sure that the grass that's growing is the best type of grass for the birds.
 And so I think it's … I'm sorry, there's a chipmunk behind you.
 Just like having the best time ever. [laughs]

-MF: I know when I do an interview outside, there's so much distraction.
+MF: I know, when I do an interview outside, there's so much distraction.
 People get distracted all the time. [laughs] I was thinking earlier when you were talking, maybe I heard a cuckoo.

 HB: I think that is.